payingattention/linkjs/README.md

 ```

 If handlers from multiple modules match, then precedence is enforced by the depth of the module
 URIs.
-That is, the handlers for a module at '#/a' would be called before the handlers for one at
+That is, the handlers for a module at '#/a' would be called before the handlers for a module at
 '#/a/b'.
 Like DOM events, you can choose to handle the bubble phase of the request if you want
 to run at the end of the chain.
 This allows code like the previous example to work across modules.